 React Native, on the other hand, has a big community backing it up, which leads to more issues or problems being solved by other developers online.
 React Native is translated into native code, being able to reach 60 frames per second easily, as if it’s a native app.
 However, it is backed by a big company, meaning that any new tools will only be released according to said company’s needs.

-At the end of the day, when asking yourself which one is the best, Flutter or React Native, it all comes down to personal preference.
+At the end of the day, when asking yourself which one is the best, Flutter vs React Native, it all comes down to personal preference.

 In case you need to develop a mobile app more complex than Dwipper, you might consider using Flutter since it's slightly more popular than React Native right now.
 That popularity might be of use when bug-hunting your app.
 More people means a wider variety of issues, which increases the probability of finding someone with the same problem as you or having it solved by another community member who already encountered it.